assareh/tfc-agent/tfc-agent-ecs/producer/README.md

 ![notification_config](./files/notification_config.png)

-To use it, you'll need to do two things:
+To use it, you'll need to:
-1. Set the `desired_count` Terraform variable to `0`.
-This will set the baseline number of agents to zero.
-You could set it to `1` if you really wanted to ensure there was always at least one agent available.
+1. Configure the `desired_count` and `max_count` Terraform variables as desired. `desired_count` sets the baseline number of agents to always be running. `max_count` sets the maximum number of agents allowed to be running at one time.

 2. Configure a [generic notification](https://www.terraform.io/docs/cloud/workspaces/notifications.html#creating-a-notification-configuration) on each Terraform Cloud workspace that will be using an agent (workspace [execution mode](https://www.terraform.io/docs/cloud/workspaces/settings.html#execution-mode) set to `Agent`).
 I've included a helper script that will create them for you, however you can always create and manage these in the Terraform Cloud workspace Settings.
 You could also use the [Terraform Enterprise provider](https://registry.terraform.io/providers/hashicorp/tfe/latest/docs).